 In an age where the internet has taken over almost every facet of our lives, one may easily forget that fax technology is still very relevant.
-That especially holds true for heavily regulated industries such as government, healthcare and finance, that still heavily rely on fax technology.
+That especially holds true for heavily regulated industries such as government, healthcare and finance, that still rely on fax technology.

 However, as fax machines become less common, people with only occasional fax needs have started to turn to internet and app-based faxing and fax to email technology to send, receive, and store their faxes.
 These technologies include VoIP and PSTN.